idelfrides/idelfrides/README.md

   # Hi, There!
 I'm Glad to Have You Here! 👋

-I am a Computer Engineer and Python Full Stack Developer 💪🏽 🔥 .
+Computer Engineer and Software Engineer focused on scalable systems, backend engineering, and modern software architecture and Artificial Intelligence enthusiastic 💪🏽 🔥 .

 My mission is Contributing to the evolution of technology in Brazil and worldwide through scalable engineering ecosystems and modern software architecture.🎯